- For Intended Parents

 Androgen also prevents the female reproductive system from releasing a healthy egg from the ovary into the fallopian tubes, making it harder to conceive a child.

-Preeclampsia is a medical condition that presents symptoms such as high blood pressure, protein in urine, and kidney damage.
+Preeclampsia is a medical condition that presents symptoms such as high blood pressure, protein in the urine, and kidney damage.
 These health issues typically make carrying a pregnancy to term dangerous for both the gestational carrier and baby.

-At the worst, preeclampsia can affect a gestational carrier’s kidneys and liver, cause neurological symptoms, and compromise blood flow from the placenta to the baby, or escalate to eclampsia.
+At the worst, preeclampsia can affect a gestational carrier’s kidneys and liver, cause neurological symptoms, compromise blood flow from the placenta to the baby, or escalate to eclampsia.
 Discovering preeclampsia during pregnancy may necessitate inducing labor before the due date or even before viability if pre-eclampsia occurs early in pregnancy- which can be extremely difficult for surrogates and intended parents pursuing gestational surrogacy.

 Being a little overweight won’t prevent you from becoming a surrogate, especially if you've had previous pregnancies at a similar weight without complications.
 However, women classified as morbidly obese or with a BMI over 32 will have to lose weight to qualify because there are medical complications associated with being over or underweight.

 Women need to maintain a normal BMI to qualify as surrogates.
 Most agencies don't have a minimum weight requirement, but the lower end typically stays above 19 because this can impact menstrual cycles and pregnancy and lead to premature birth.
 However, a pre-pregnancy BMI over 32 can lead to an increased risk of complications in pregnancy.

 At Hatch, potential surrogates should have a BMI no higher than 32.

 Due to medical risk factors associated with diabetes, women experiencing Type 1 Diabetes are unable to become surrogates.
 As this is a lifelong disease that affects the control of your blood sugar, you’ll experience hormonal-related glucose intolerance during the prenatal period of your gestational surrogacy.